Phonics & Reading

 Phonics in taught daily from Nursery up until Year 2.

-In school we use Letters and Sounds to teach phonics.
+In school we use the Read Write Inc. program to teach phonics.

 You can follow the links to find out more -